gunedo/tv-portuguesa/README.md

-# Your Own Channel
+# Your own channel

-A simple Apple TV Template to create your own live tv channel pretty easilly.
+A simple Apple TV 4 Template to create your own live TV channel pretty easilly.

-1) A free Apple Developper account
+1) A free Apple Developer account

-2) You will need a Mac running the latest version of XCode & OSX (up to date)
+2) You will need a Mac running the latest version of Xcode & OSX

-3) You will need a live tv or radio source (format: m3u8, pls), test the link with VLC to make sure it's working.
+3) You will need a live TV or radio source (format: m3u8).
+You should test the link with VLC to make sure it's working
 4) An Apple TV 4th generation (the new one)

-5) A USB-C cable to sideload your channel on your Apple TV.
+5) A USB-C cable to sideload your channel

-Template is using by default the NASA TV channel, you just need to add your own channels in the **tvstreams.json** file.
+Template is by default using the NASA TV channel.
+You just need to add your own channels in the **tvstreams.json** file.
 Check if your json file is valid.
-Pretty easy.

 Sample image pack: http://goo.gl/57iH97?gdriveurl

 Example using this template: https://youtu.be/pb__gc8hOL4

-Making-of of a channel that i've done (BFMTV): https://youtu.be/47nKNk5X0XU

-A very good video tutorial about sideloading apps to your Apple TV: https://www.youtube.com/watch?v=xJ_JAwxur-Q
+A very good video tutorial about sideloading apps to your Apple TV 4: https://www.youtube.com/watch?v=xJ_JAwxur-Q